OpenSTFoundation/openst-platform/CONFIGURE.md

 For production environment, following steps are not recommended to avoid single point failures and scalability issues caused because of single machine.

 You can test platform as standalone system or with Platform RESTful APIs.
-We have publish this document for both kind of setups.
+We have published this document for both kind of setups.

 ## Installation prerequisite

-* Install node version >= 7
+* Install Node version >= 7
-* Install geth version >= 1.7.2
+* Install GETH version >= 1.7.2
+* Install DynamoDB at location ~/dynamodb_local_latest/

 ## Choose the platform flavour